ftrole/ICSpot/README.md

 1. Clone this repository: `git clone https://github.com/ftrole/ICSpot.git`
 2. To install ICSpot and all its dependencies, run `sh install.sh`
 3. Fix the paths in:
-    [honeyd.conf](./honeyd.conf) so they match the absolute path of the `ICSpot/scripts` folder in your file system;
+    [honeyd.conf](./honeyd.conf) so they match the absolute path of the `ICSpot/scripts` folder in your file system (lines 23-27);

-    [honeyd-http-siemens.py](./scripts/honeyd-http-siemens.py) so it matches the absolute path of the `ICSpot/scripts/web-siemens` folder in your file system.
+    [honeyd-http-siemens.py](./scripts/honeyd-http-siemens.py) so it matches the absolute path of the `ICSpot/scripts/web-siemens` folder in your file system (line 14).

 4. Pick an IP address that ICSpot will use and replace the IP filed in [honeyd.conf](./honeyd.conf) with your chosen address.
 Note that the IP address has to be on the *same subnet* of the listening port and should *not* be currently in use.